env0-labs/env0.terminal/README.md

 ### Tests
 - Run all tests: `dotnet test env0.terminal.sln`
-- Note: Tests expect deterministic sudo output (“Nice try.”) and specific SSH/login flows; use this repo state as the contract.
+- Note: Tests expect deterministic sudo output ("Nice try.") and specific SSH/login flows; use this repo state as the contract.
+- Psychotic tests are enabled and passing in the current baseline.

 ### Configs and content
 - JSON configs live under `Env0.Terminal/Config/Jsons/` (BootConfig, UserConfig, Devices, Filesystem_*).
 Tests and playground consume these paths relative to repo root.